Which of the following organizational forms provides its owners w... | Study Prep in Pearson+

 Understand the concept of limited liability: Limited liability means that the owners of a business are not personally responsible for the debts and obligations of the business beyond their investment in the company.

-Review the characteristics of each organizational form: General partnerships and sole proprietorships typically involve unlimited liability, meaning owners are personally responsible for business debts.
+Review the characteristics of each organizational form: Sole proprietorship, general partnership, unlimited liability company, and corporation.

-Analyze the term 'Unlimited liability company': This is not a standard organizational form and does not provide limited liability to its owners.
+Analyze the sole proprietorship: In this form, the owner has unlimited liability, meaning they are personally responsible for all debts and obligations of the business.

-Examine the structure of a corporation: A corporation is a separate legal entity, and its owners (shareholders) have limited liability, meaning their personal assets are protected from business debts.
+Analyze the general partnership: In this form, partners typically have unlimited liability, meaning they are personally responsible for the debts and obligations of the partnership.

 Watch next